How to write instructions

 Here are some guidelines to help you to write clear instructions:

-- Prefix the instructions with a clear heading that summarises the task.
+- Prefix the instructions with a clear heading that summarizes the task.

 - Show clearly who does what.
-If a process involves more than one person, write a different set of instructions for each person.
+If a process includes more than one person, write a different procedure for each person.

 - Start each instruction with a verb that tells the reader to do something.
 Examples: "Open the valve…", "Press the emergency button…", "Tell your supervisor…"